carter-ho/Discord-Bot/readme.md

 ```!helpme```

-Bot sends a meme edit of a scene of the character Seihai-Kun from the anime Carnival Phantasm.
+Bot sends one of two meme edits of a scene of the character Seihai-Kun from the anime Carnival Phantasm.

 ```!artofwar```